 SPA and, in particular, whether the activities will cause displacement of a significant proportion of the Blacksod Bay / Broadhaven SPA population from the affected area(s).
 If the activities are not predicted to cause significant displacement, then the activities are not likely to affect the long term population trends.
-If the activities are predicted to cause significant displacement, then the activities could affect the long term population trends (but see below).
+If the activities are predicted to cause significant displacement, then the activities are predicted to cause significant displacement, then the activities are predicted to cause significant displacement, then the activities could affect the long term population trends (but see below).
 In the cases where the activities are predicted to cause significant displacement, the impacts on distribution and population size are assessed separately.